 - Depending on the result you are going for, you may want to apply multiple coats of paint.
 Do not expect to lay one coat of paint down and have a perfectly opaque glowing brush stroke.
 The nice thing is that you wouldn’t really want that anyways unless you were painting the hands of a clock for instance.
 Instead, you will be able to add shading and finer details by varying the thickness of the paint.
-In fact, some of the best work we’ve seen uses only very light applications of paint which allows some negative space and 3 dimensional effects (see our galaxy and water effects that were applied with a sponge here.)
+In fact, some of the best work we’ve seen uses only very light applications of paint which allows some negative space and 3 dimensional effects.

 - Glow colors don’t mix like regular colors do so adding yellow to blue won’t make green.
 Instead, you’d see the individual blue and yellow crystals if you looked close enough.
 A cool effect for sure, but color theory doesn’t work with glow.